 - How to Shoot Engaging Online Video

-Just keep in mind that whichever new, smaller topic you pick, it should stand alone.
-In other words, even if it’s the only course a student EVER takes from you, it provides so much value they become a raving fan.
+The bottom line for all creators: Whatever topic they choose should stand alone.
+In other words, even if it’s the only course a student ever takes, it provides so much value they become a raving fan.

-Since video editing is a huge stepping stone for people and something that could help build Stefanie’s reputation as a trusted expert (and major problem solver!), her mini course is going to be on the first topic: Editing Video on the iPhone with iMovie.
+Since video editing is a huge stepping stone for people and something that could help build Stefanie’s reputation as a trusted expert and major problem solver, she decided to make her mini course on: Editing Video on the iPhone with iMovie.

 Video content is best for:

-- Portraying ideas and concepts in 3 minutes or less
+- Portraying ideas and concepts in three minutes or less

-- Screencasts and walkthroughs, where your student needs to see the exact steps you’re taking on your screen
+- Screencasts and walkthroughs, where students need to see the exact steps

 Downloadable content is best for: